On Euler number of symplectic hyperbolic manifold: Euler number of the hyperbolic symplectic manifolds

-First we gave a lower bound on the spectra of the Laplace operator $\De_{d}:=dd^{\ast}+d^{\ast}d$ on $L^{2}$-forms $\Om^{k}(X)$ for $k\neq n$. \begin{theorem} Let $(X,J)$ be a complete $2n$-dimension almost K\"{a}hler manifold with $d$(bounded) symplectic form $\w$, i.e., there exists a bounded $1$-form $\theta$ such that $\w=d\theta$.
+Now, We give a lower bound on the spectra of the Laplace operator $\De_{d}:=dd^{\ast}+d^{\ast}d$ on $L^{2}$-forms $\Om^{k}(X)$ for $k\neq n$. \begin{theorem} Let $(X,J,\w)$ be a complete $2n$-dimensional almost K\"{a}hler manifold with $d$(bounded) symplectic form $\w$, i.e., there exists a bounded $1$-form $\theta$ such that $\w=d\theta$.
 There is a uniform positive constant $C$ only depends on $n$ with following significance.
 If the Nijenhuis tensor $N_{J}$ satisfies

 then every $L^{2}$ $k$-form $\a$ on $X$ of degree $k\neq n$ satisfies the inequality